sumnerevans/sumnerevans.com/content/posts/travel/2022-oakland-california/index.md

 TODO>>>>>>>>>>>>>c MORE ABOUT THE GARDENS

-By the time we were done wandering at the gardens, it was well into the afternoon and, getting food was the most pressing concern.
-We found a burrito restaurant Casa Barajas The burritos were quite good.
+By the time we were done wandering at the gardens, it was well into the afternoon and getting food was the most pressing concern.
+We found a burrito restaurant Casa Barajas near the park.
+The burritos were quite good.
 One unique thing they did was slightly toast the tortilla so it was crispy rather than soft on the outside.

-TODO>>>>>>>>>>> waterfall with green water
+After lunch, we walked over to ======TODO island which had an artificial waterfall.
+Interestingly, the water was tinted green.
+We weren't quite sure why, though we looked it up later and it was due to an algae and it caused the entire water system to have that green tint to it.

-After lunch, we continued walking to see the small bison herd that is kept within the park.
+After looking at the green waterfall, we continued walking to see the small bison herd that is kept within the park.
 Apparently, the Bison were brought during the 19th century and a small herd has lived there ever since.
 It was quite surreal seeing Bison in the middle of a coastal Californian city.

 By that time, we were quite tired from walking around so we headed back for the day.